tinkerhub/ComputerVision-with-PyTorch-Learning-Program/.github/ISSUE_TEMPLATE.md

 🐛 Add the complete log of error message with source code, if you are asking to help fix a specific bug/problem you encountered.

-- Remove these guidelines before filing the issue